How to Fix Your Keyword Stuffed Copy

 - Use “stop words” and near-synonyms.
 These are words that don’t add value to a query and are mostly ignored by search engines.
 They usually consist of pronouns, prepositions, and articles.
 For example, these phrases are all essentially equivalent:

 - Keyword phrases may not even need to be on the page.
 If you have a page about replacing customers’ air conditioners, it will be quite natural to use the phrase air conditioner throughout the page.
 It also makes sense for the words “replace”, “replacement”, “repair” and “trade-in” to occur on the page.
 Even if you never say “replace air conditioner” anywhere, it will be understandable to the search engines that your page is about that.
 Search engines have gotten much smarter over the years,

 Understand that a page that ranks well but drives away potential customers is doing you no good.

 Fix it.
 Make the copy read comfortably.
 Make it effective marketing copy that drives customers to buy from you.
-Include calls to action to help drive the buying decision.
-If your page is the best it can be about it’s subject, search engines will want to rank it highly.
+Include calls to action to help encourage the buying decision.
+If your page is the best it can be about its subject, search engines will want to rank it highly.